riot-ci/RIOT/tests/driver_lsm6dsl/README.md

     * Read Gyro
     * Read Temp

-If all previous step are OK, a shell is launched and the user can do several things with the `lsm6dsl` command.
+If all previous steps are OK, a shell is launched and the user can do several things with the `lsm6dsl` command.
 For the following commands/examples you can read the `usage` by entering the command needed without parameters.